Each student will be able to:

 5. Calculate concentration in terms of molarity, molality, and solubility.[7.4].
 Use molarity to perform solution dilution (i.e. do dilution calculations) and solution stoichiometry.(7.2).
 Be able to obtain a solubility value from a solubility curve [7.5]. and be able to explain how solubility changes with temperature for both ionic solid and gas solutes.

-6. Compare and contrast qualitatively the properties of solutions and pure solvents (called Colligative properties) including Boiling point elevation, Freezing point depression and Rauolt's Law (Rauolt's Law not for 2015-2016 Learners).
-Also be able to do Colligative Property calculations (No calculations for 2014-2015 Learners).(7.4)
+6. Compare and contrast qualitatively the properties of solutions and pure solvents (called Colligative properties) including Boiling point elevation, Freezing point depression and Rauolt's Law.
+Also be able to do Colligative Property calculations (2018-2019 Learners DO NOT DO ANY PART OF THIS SECTION)